IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 - the existing lease expiring, and

 - taking into account a reasonable subsequent recovery period.
-The Government will determine the pandemic end date.

 Can I use the tenant's bond to cover money owed?